VMF(N)-531 GCI Detachment: Background

-On January 20, 1942, then Captain Ralph E. Davison, was serving as the Assistant Chief of the U.S. Navy Bureau of Aeronautics when he committed the Marines to developing a night fighter program when he wrote, "The job of the Marines was to seize a beachhead and hold it until replaced by the Army.
+On 20 January 1942, then Captain Ralph E. Davison, was serving as the Assistant Chief of the U.S. Navy Bureau of Aeronautics when he committed the Marines to developing a night fighter program when he wrote, "The job of the Marines was to seize a beachhead and hold it until replaced by the Army.
 To do this successfully night fighters would be an absolute necessity."
 Initial Marine Corps projections envisioned the first night fighter units coming online at the beginning of 1945.
 This timeline was quickly accelerated by nearly two years when the Commandant was persuaded to move this up to the first half of 1943.
 The timeline for the night fighter program moved even faster when reports from the Cactus Air Force operating during the Battle of Guadalcanal highlighted the psychological effects that night nuisance raids were having on the combat efficiency of the Marines.

 Before the United States entered World War II, the Marine Corps began sending small contingents of Marines over to England to receive training on new technologies such as radar, night fighters, Identification friend or foe (IFF) and Plan position indicator (PPI) while also observing the tactics and techniques of the British air defense system in action against the Luftwaffe.
-These Marines were tasked with learning as much as they could to see what could be brought back and utilized by the Marine Corps in the coming war.
+These Marines were tasked with learning as much as possible and determining what could be brought back and utilized by the Marine Corps in the coming war.
 Among those first Marines sent to England were Captain Edward C. Dyer and Major Frank Schwable.
 Dyer had been tasked to learn about the Royal Air Force's radars and methods of fighter direction.
 His report to the Commandant of the Marine Corps upon his return led to Schwable's travelling to England to learn everything he could on the organization and operation of night fighters.

 After Dyer and Schwable returned from their training mission in England in May 1942 they began working with Headquarters Marine Corps Aviation and the Navy's Bureau of Aeronautics to build the Marine Corps night fighter program.
 The aggressive timeline that the Marines were driving limited the aircraft available to select for the service's first night fighter.
 The Marine Corps ended up selecting the Lockheed PV-1 Ventura.
 At the end of July 1943, Major Dyer again wrote to the Director of Aviation asking for the night fighter timeline to be moved up even sooner so that personnel and equipment would begin arriving at Marine Corps Air Station Cherry Point in October 1942.